thiefCat/CS182-Project/readme.md

 The data is automatically downloaded when you run the code.

 ## PointNet Segmentation
 The second paet of this assignment is semantic segmentation of pointcloud data.
-The implementation is in Segmentation.ipynb.
+The implementation is in Segmentation_sol.ipynb.